-As we close out the decade, we look back at the most educational, news breaking blogs.
+As we close out the decade, we look back at the most educational, news breaking blogs for a 2019 review.
 From tax reform to how-to articles, here are the top 10 blogs from Benefit Resource:

 To quote Jerry McGuire, “Show me the money!”
 If you want to see your balance fast and skip calling in, this article has all the tips you need.